tmahlburg/tfm/README.md

 * throw files and dirs in the trash
 * drag and drop (always moves)
 * cli to open via path or file url
+* show, mount and unmount devices using udevil

 ## How to install
 Don't right now.
 Making packages is the next item on my list though.